OpenISAC: An Open-Source Real-Time Experimentation Platform for OFDM-ISAC: Introduction

 In recent years, several open-source ISAC platforms have emerged, primarily leveraging the WiFi ecosystem.
 OpenWiFi is a notable community-driven project that has incorporated sensing functionalities into its open-source IEEE 802.11-compliant design\cite{9128614}.
 However, the OpenWiFi architecture relies heavily on FPGAs for baseband processing, which makes accessing and manipulating low-level signal data difficult for researchers focusing on physical-layer innovations.
 Another representative platform, ESPARGOS, provides a low-cost ESP32-based antenna array for spatial-domain and channel state information (CSI)-based sensing\cite{10739065}.
 While valuable, ESPARGOS is not fully open-source (its hardware and firmware are closed) and primarily targets spatial-domain and CSI-based sensing rather than the delay-Doppler processing that is central to many ISAC applications.
 More broadly, platforms such as OpenWiFi and ESPARGOS are designed for WiFi compliance, adhering to packet-based transmission schemes with relatively fixed frame structures and parameters, which complicates sensing operations that require continuous observation (e.g., Doppler and micro-Doppler sensing across multiple frames).
 In addition, most existing systems are predominantly monostatic, assuming co-located transmit and receive nodes and providing limited support for bistatic or multistatic operation.

 To address the above challenges, in this paper we propose and develop OpenISAC, a versatile, high-performance, and fully open-source platform for real-time OFDM ISAC experimentation.
 OpenISAC adopts a continuous-wave (CW) OFDM transmission scheme with a flexible frame structure, which greatly simplifies cross-frame sensing operations such as Doppler and micro-Doppler extraction.
 The entire physical layer is implemented on a host CPU using the USRP Hardware Driver (UHD) C++ API, and the resulting data streams are exposed to a user-friendly Python environment for advanced signal processing.
 This hybrid C++/Python architecture combines real-time performance with a highly accessible interface for rapid prototyping of sensing and communication algorithms.
-A cornerstone of OpenISAC is a novel over-the-air (OTA) synchronization mechanism that enables robust bistatic and multistatic sensing without any wired connections between nodes.
 The platform supports a wide range of software-defined radios, from cost-effective USRP B200-series devices to high-performance X400-series hardware, and performs communication and sensing in real time.
+OpenISAC provides a rather complete communication function, allowing sensing algorithms to be evaluated under realistic communication constraints such as data symbols, pilots, synchronization fields, frame structure, and receiver timing behavior.
+It can also serve as a compact real-time OFDM testbed for communication algorithms that depend on real channel statistics, while enabling evaluation of processing latency and real-time feasibility.
+In addition, OpenISAC includes practical support for bistatic operation, including an OTA synchronization option when a wired synchronization link is unavailable.
 By providing an accessible, flexible, and powerful tool, the proposed OpenISAC aims to empower the academic and research communities to explore and innovate within the burgeoning field of ISAC.

 The main contributions of this paper are as follows: \begin{itemize}